|Sgt. Richard L. Errington

 Rick was one of 800 POWs put into the ship's rear hold.
 The sides of the hold had two tiers of bunks that went around its diameter.
 The POWs near the hatch used anything they could find to fan the air to the POWs further away from it.

-water, the POWs could tell that the ship was in open
+the water, the POWs could tell that the ship was

 Three fourths of a